Updated January 4, 2022

 Going Above and Beyond the Pi Thin Client

-Today, the Raspberry Pi is an established device for next-evolution end user computing.
-However, end user computing is not the end of Raspberry Pi innovation.
+Today, the Raspberry Pi is an established device for next-evolution end-user computing.
+However, end-user computing is not the end of Raspberry Pi innovation.
 In fact, the Raspberry Pi is already being used in a number of exciting and new ways, including in IoT deployments.
-It is used in healthcare, in education, in manufacturing and beyond in order to solve an increasing number of use cases that plague workers, business leaders, city planners, and beyond.
+It is used in healthcare, education, manufacturing, and beyond in order to solve an increasing number of use cases that plague workers, business leaders, city planners, and beyond.

 Stratodesk software works with these Raspberry Pi IoT endpoints.
 Indeed, even the early manifestations of the Citrix Ready workspace hub contained IoT capabilities, like Citrix Casting and proximity authentication.
 As we head into the future, Raspberry Pis will be used to solve even more creative use cases.
 And NoTouch software is the ideal platform to make this vision into a reality.